RoxvilleRooster/easy-chair/savage_hap_leonard.md

  * Loyal: You always have your friends' backs; will do anything for his brother Leonard

 Edges:
- * Level Headed: Act on best of two cards in combat
+ * Level Headed: May draw an additional Action Card each round and choose which one to use.
- * Marksman: Aim maneuver (+2 Shooting) if hero does not move
+ * Marksman: Ignore up to 2 points of Athletics (throwing) or Shooting penalties when not moving and firing no more than RoF 1 per action.
- * Martial Artist: Never considered unarmed, +d4 to unarmed damage rolls
+ * Martial Artist: Unarmed Fighting +1, fists and feet count as Natural Weapons, +d4 damage die to unarmed Fighting attacks (or increase die a step if you already have it).
- * Strong Willed: +2 Intimidation and Taunt, +2 to resist Tests of Will
+ * Strong Willed: +2 to resist Smarts or Spirit-based Tests.
- * Two-Fisted: May attack with a weapon in each hand without multi-action penalty
+* Two-Fisted: May make one extra Fighting roll with a second melee weapon in the off-hand at no Multi-Action penalty.

 ![Hap](https://s-media-cache-ak0.pinimg.com/originals/f0/4a/6c/f04a6c66b76262ae1196d9cc8bac864a.jpg)

 ### Leonard Pine

 * Openly gay but not flamboyant (i.e., not a "skipper")
-* Votes Republican
+* Generally votes Republican
 * Likes classic country music (e.g., Pasty Cline)
 * Vietnam war veteran (green beret)
 * "Brother" to Hap